Apple's iCloud service is currently experiencing a widespread outage, with many users potentially impacted.

 One of the biggest downsides to Bluetooth trackers is that you have to attach an additional fob to your keychain.
 This makes your keys bulkier than ever.
 KeySmart Pro is a different kind of Bluetooth tracker, and one of the smartest pairing between two companies I've seen yet.

-If you connected to a specific Wi-Fi network with your Mac in the past, there is a way to find this Wi-Fi password again.
+You can find a Wi-Fi password if you connected to that specific Wi-Fi network with your Mac in the past.
 This can come in handy when you want to connect more devices to that network but don't remember the password.
 Or when you're trying to share the password to that network with a friend.
+But even if you never connected to that network, we'll show you there is still a way to view the password for that Wi-Fi network.

 Dating back several macOS versions, all passwords are now stored in an application called Keychain Access.
 But that's not the only way to recover a forgotten old Wi-Fi password.
-You can also do that using Terminal.
-So if you're looking for a saved Wi-Fi password that you simply can't remember, you're in luck because I'm going to show you how to find a Wi-Fi password on Mac…
+You can also do that using Terminal, and via your router.
+So if you're looking for a saved Wi-Fi password that you simply can't remember, you're in luck because we are going to show you how to find a Wi-Fi password on Mac…

 1Password, look out.
 Apple has created a new feature in OS X Mavericks called iCloud Keychain, and as you would expect, it allows you to sync passwords, credit cards, and other personal information across multiple devices.